rmamet/apcsp-portfolio-rmamet/README.md

 This is an example of a modern website, using what is called a "static site generator" which is a JavaScript system that generates a webpage that can be hosted easily.

+## About the Folders

+### src/

+The src folder contains all of your source code.
+It is where your project will live.

+## src/pages/

+The src/pages/ folder contains the source code for each page in your website.
+Subfolders in this will become subfolders in your website.

+In our default organization, we have a root page (index.astro) and then

 ## Installing Your First Library